Kshaunish1010/TechZone-Frontend/README.md

 To start the servers:

-* Start the frontend and backend servers separately using the following commands in their respective directories:
+* Start the frontend servers using the following commands in their respective directories:
     * Run:`npm start`

 To access the application: